FindlayHi/Laravel-Crud/README.md

 # PHP Final Project
 Findlay Hilchie &amp; Christian Hapgood

-User Authentication
+User Auth
 ![Screenshot 1](ScreenShots/screen1.jpg)

-Add, edit, and organize content areas
+Add, edit, and organize areas
 ![Screenshot 2](ScreenShots/screen2.jpg)

 Add, edit and organize pages
 ![Screenshot 3](ScreenShots/screen3.jpg)

-Create or edit users as an administrator
+Create or edit users as an admin
 ![Screenshot 4](ScreenShots/screen4.jpg)

-Create or edit users as an administrator
+Create or edit users as an admin
 ![Screenshot 5](ScreenShots/screen5.jpg)

 Create or edit articles or posts as an editor or author